go-humble/temple/README.md

 License
 -------

-Router is licensed under the MIT License.
+Temple is licensed under the MIT License.
 See the [LICENSE](https://github.com/go-humble/router/blob/master/LICENSE) file for more information.